victorskl/nectar-os-scripts/README.md

     - navigate on to the Password Reset Form by clicking the Reset Password tab on the left hand side of the screen
     - on the Password Reset Form click the Reset Password button.
 There will be NO confirmation asked.

-    The Password Reset Form will now display your new generated password to you.
+    The Password Reset Form will now display your newly generated password to you.

+    You cannot view your existing password.
+It will only be shown to you when you first generate it.
+It is up to you to remember or manage your password well.

+    Resetting your password generates a new password for you to use and manage.
+Any API applications or CLI scripts or service provider accounts you may have created in the past, that are set up with the old password will be denied API/CLI/service access until you configure them to use your new password.

+    ___Note: You can generate as many time as you like.
+The successive  password will revoke all previous ones.___

 - Create `.passwd` file and add the password there e.g.: